-How do I apply for a Tier 1 (Exceptional Talent) visa?
+How do I apply for a Global Talent visa?

-Information and guidance for all individuals applying for a Tier 1 visa, as well as the application form can be found on the UK Visas & Immigration (UKVI) website.
+Information and guidance for all individuals applying for a Global Talent visa, as well as the application form can be found on the UK Visas & Immigration (UKVI) website.

-Applying for a Tier 1 (Exceptional Talent) visa in architecture is a two-stage process:
+Applying for a Global Talent visa in architecture is a two-stage process:

-- Stage 1: The RIBA assesses your skills, abilities and achievements in line with the criteria outlined above to decide whether an applicant should be endorsed for an Exceptional Talent or Exceptional Promise visa.
+- Stage 1: The RIBA assesses your skills, abilities and achievements in line with the criteria outlined above to decide whether an applicant should be endorsed for a Global Talent or Global Promise visa.